Support Page Content

 College Motivation Day

-The College Motivation Day is a one-day on-campus summit for current High School Seniors and Community College Transfer Native American students who are interested in applying to Sacramento State for the Fall semester.
+The College Motivation Day is a one-day on-campus summit for current High School Seniors and Community College Transfer students who are interested in Native American cultures, heritages, and life and considering applying to Sacramento State for the Fall semester.
 The annual event is hosted in the fall semester to help students apply for the following application cycle.

-The goal of the event is to invite local and regional Native American students who are interested in applying to our campus.
-During the summit, students will participate in different workshops including attending a workshop to help them learn about our campus Admissions requirements, a workshop to help them submit a successful CSU college application and learn about Financial Aid and options available to them to pay for college.
-Students will also have the option do a campus tour and learn about our campus, departments, resources and services available to them.
+During the summit, students will participate in different workshops to help them learn about our campus Admissions requirements, assisting in submitting a successful CSU college application, and learn about Financial Aid and options available to them to pay for college.
+Students will also have the option of a campus tour to learn about our community resources, and services available to them.

 Native Scholars Program (NSP)

-The goal of the Native Scholars Program is to increase the outreach, recruitment, enrollment, and retention of self-identified Native American student both incoming First-Time Freshmen and Community College Transfer Students who are interested in attending Sacramento State.
-The goal is to help and provide transitional support and retention support to students who have applied to our campus.
-Once admitted, our program will communicate with applicants and help students understand critical campus deadlines, their Financial Aid options and complete their files to the university.
-Once enrolled, students will receive retention and advising services via our Esak’timá Center.
+The goal of the Native Scholars Program is to increase the outreach, recruitment, enrollment, and retention of students interested in Native American cultures, heritages, and life.
+The goal is to help and provide transitional and retention support to students who have applied to our campus.

 Native Scholars Program- Summit Day Event